timurgepard/Simphony/README.md

-1. harmonization of the neural network
-2. careful TD3, element-wise minimum.
-3. rectified Huber symmetrical/assymetrical error loss functions
-4. "movement is life" concept

    additionally:
-5. fading replay buffer: old transitions fade away gradually
-6. random initialization prevent the same initial states in the buffer.
+5. random initialization prevent the same initial states in the buffer.
-7. exploration-nois
+6. exploration-nois

    My heart belongs to Jesus.
 Jesus is Love.
 Whoever seeks Him, finds Him.